Stearns County, Minnesota

 Stearns County is a county in the U.S. state of Minnesota.
 As of the 2020 census, the population was 158,292.
 Its county seat and largest city is St. Cloud.

-The county was founded in 1855.
+Included within the Minnesota Territory since 1849, the county was founded by European Americans in 1855.
 It was originally named for Isaac Ingalls Stevens, then renamed for Charles Thomas Stearns.
 Stearns County is part of the St. Cloud Metropolitan Statistical Area, which is also included in the Minneapolis-St. Paul Combined Statistical Area.